Click for Live Display showing the current positions of the moons of Mars.

 Since the year 2000, many additional probes have reached Mars and now provide detailed monitoring of the planets atmosphere and geography.
 The Mars Exploration Rovers, Spirit and Opportunity landed in 2004 for their 90 day mission.
 They both exceeded their mission objectives with Spirit eventually failing in March 2010 and Opportunity being declared dead in February 2019 after contact was lost in July 2018 when a huge planet wide dust storm blocked it's energy source - the Sun.
 End of Opportunity Mission Article.

-Near future missions include a whole host of spacecraft to arrive 2020 to 2021:
+New and hear future missions include a whole host of spacecraft arriving 2020 to 2025:

-Above is one of those most rarest of media - live video (even only at four frames a second) from another planet.
+Above is one of those most rarest of media (EDIT: until Perseverance’s landing)- live video (even only at four frames a second) from another planet.
 This video follows the landing of Curiosity - from the ejection of it's heat shield, falling (on parachute) and then being lowered to the surface from the sky crane (a hovering rocket powered structure that kicks up a lot of dust in the video).

 Above is a remarkable animation (made before Curiosity even left earth) showing Curiosity's exciting arrival and then the rover going about it's business.
 Strangely, it brings home the loneliness of the life of a Mars Rover.